About Hereditary ATTR Amyloidosis

 hATTR-PN Caused a Genetic Mutation

-Hereditary ATTR amyloidosis is passed down through family members (genetically inherited).
-If one parent has hereditary ATTR amyloidosis, there is a 50% chance their child will inherit the mutation (or variant).
-However, not everyone who inherits the mutation will go on to develop the symptoms of hATTR amyloidosis.
+hATTR amyloidosis is passed down through family members (genetically inherited).
+If one parent has hereditary ATTR amyloidosis, there is a 50% chance their child will inherit the variant.
+However, not everyone who inherits the variant will go on to develop the symptoms of hATTR amyloidosis.

 hATTR affects everyone differently.
 Its symptoms can often look like those of other, more common conditions.
 Genetic testing can help you and your doctor get to the correct diagnosis.